yaojinman/spring-cloud-microservice-example/README.md

-# Spring Cloud Example Project
+# Spring Cloud Example Project CI

 An example project that demonstrates an end-to-end cloud-native platform using Spring Cloud for building a practical microservices architecture.